initBasti/python_plentymarkets_api/docs/API_reference.md

 - YEAR-MONTH-DAYTHOUR:MINUTE                        (2020-09-16T08:00)
 - YEAR-MONTH-DAYTHOUR:MINUTE:SECOND+UTC-OFFSET      (2020-09-16T08:00)  [W3C date format]

+By specifying a storage location ID within **location_id**, you can target a specific location instead of the standard location (ID 0).

 [*Output format*]:

 Return a POST request JSON response, if one of the requests fails return the error message.